vuejs-vbind-binding-atributos

 </script>

-In general, this is the syntax you will always use (there is no advantage in putting v-bind in front).
+In general, this is the syntax you will always use (there is no advantage in putting the v-bind in front).

 Binding Classes and Styles

-We will frequently use this to style our components dynamically.
+We will use this frequently to style our components dynamically.
 For example,

 <template>